cesarderio/reading-notes/301d8/class10.md

 ## VPC

-The linked content is a good resource for learning about VPC
+The linked content is a good resource for learning about Virtual Private Networks.

 ## Reading